It’s one thing to stay healthy at home, but truck drivers confront additional problems while they’re on the road for extended periods of time.

 6 tips on how to stay healthy as a truck driver

-These health recommendations are applicable to everyone who is traveling long distances.
+These health recommendations are applicable to everyone who is traveling long distances and want to stay healthy.

 If you’re a long-haul trucker or a traveling musician, including these behaviors into your everyday routine will ensure long-term health.